 Tori Buckles, Attorney, Salinas, CA

-Once I knew we had to work from home, I made sure I brought my Litigation by the Numbers home.
+Once I knew we had to work from home, I made sure I brought my Litigation By The Numbers home.
 I use it as my go to all the time.
 Thank you so much for creating this book, I truly love it!

 Anna D’Angelo, Legal Assistant, Ontario, CA

 I use [LBTN] regularly as a tool to clarify rules, training and confirming my interpretation of state court rules.
-It’s a soup to nuts set that should be in all law firm libraries and Calendar Departments.
+It’s a soup to nuts set that should be in all law firm libraries and Calendaring Departments.

-Susan Sterios - Calendar Coordinator
+Susan Sterios – Calendar Coordinator, Alameda, CA

 I love this publication.
 It seems to answer every question I ever have as well as the questions I look up for my co-workers.
 I’ve had it for about 2 years now and use it weekly.
-Litigation by the Numbers is by far the most thorough, concise, and effective publication I have ever used.
+Litigation by The Numbers is by far the most thorough, concise, and effective publication I have ever used.
 Thank you!

 Anonymous, Paralegal, Encino, CA